»Deploy HCP Boundary and Login

-HCP Boundary is a fully-managed cloud-based workflow.
-It enables secure access to remote hosts and critical systems across cloud service catalogs, on-premises infrastructure, and Kubernetes clusters without needing to manage any of the underlying systems or operations.
+HCP Boundary provides secure access to remote hosts and infrastructure endpoints.
+Boundary enables secure connectivity to cloud service catalogs, on-premise infrastructure, and Kubernetes clusters without needing to manage any of the underlying systems or operations.

 To deploy an HCP Boundary instance: